HackYourFuture/Assignments/2-Browsers/Week1/README.md

 > The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
 It is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
 One interacts with the Game of Life by creating an initial configuration and observing how it evolves.

 As illustrated in the picture below, the game is a two-dimensional grid where cells come alive and die, depending on certain rules.
-Every 200ms, a new generation of cells replaces the previous one.
+These rules as summarized in the Wikipedia article as follow:

+1. Any live cell with two or three live neighbors survives.
+2. Any dead cell with three live neighbors becomes a live cell.
+3. All other live cells die in the next generation.
+Similarly, all other dead cells stay dead.

+In the exercise code a new generation of cells replaces the previous one every 200ms.
+For each cell of the new generation life or death is determined by applying the above rules on the state of that same cell in the current generation.

 > ![Game of Life](../../assets/game-of-life.gif)